greentie12/nodeProfile/README.md

 * Customized CSS styling
  1. transition applied for hover to the .cell elements on the landing page for brightness and scale
  2. background-color changed on the top nav of the about and projects page - `.wrapper > .nav`
+ 3. color property changed on the anchor element of the nav